mrhdias/secutio/docs/index.md

 ### Custom Attributes
 Custom attributes can be added to the elements where tasks are specified, allowing one to overrides the default value of one property with another.
 The attribute must always begin with the substring "attribute-" followed by the property to replace.
-This transformation is available for the following properties: action, src-file, method, remove, target, and swap.
+This transformation is available for the following properties: action, src-file, method, remove, target, swap and trigger.

 Example: